Arpita-deb/Corona-Virus-Analysis/README.md

   ![3](https://github.com/Arpita-deb/-Corona-Virus-Analysis/assets/139372731/481be551-b253-4c73-a995-1991ad2386d3)

 ### Q4.
-What are the start and end date in this dataset.
+What are the start and end date in this dataset?

   ![4](https://github.com/Arpita-deb/-Corona-Virus-Analysis/assets/139372731/fa38b1f0-7085-4a78-bb7d-410e1a2860e0)

 ### Q5.
-Find the number of month present in the dataset.
+Find the number of months present in the dataset.

   ![5](https://github.com/Arpita-deb/-Corona-Virus-Analysis/assets/139372731/7a806a4c-ee6f-4f59-9b86-bc4a149ec392)